Rocky Mountain National Park gateway with a walkable downtown

 Lead with the park, not with filler

-The best Estes Park itinerary gives Rocky Mountain National Park the most protected morning block, then saves downtown wandering, brewery stops, and souvenir energy for later when they actually fit.
+The best Estes Park itinerary gives Rocky Mountain National Park the coolest morning hours, then saves downtown wandering, brewery stops, and souvenir energy for later when they actually fit.

 Estes Park downtown and mountain lodging scene